gophergala/sqldump/README.md

 ## caveats

 - You can't access a database named 'favicon.ico'
+- restriction on names of databases, tables, columns
-- Check for sql injection
+- also check for sql injection via URI

+## perspectives

+. output in tables
+- choice for different database drivers
+- insert and edit records